-In March 2005, CCO Holdings' subsidiary, CC V Holdings, LLC, redeemed all of its 11.875% notes due 2008, at 103.958% of principal amount, plus accrued and unpaid interest to the date of redemption.
+In March 2005, Charter Holdings' subsidiary, CC V Holdings, LLC, redeemed all of its 11.875% notes due 2008, at 103.958% of principal amount, plus accrued and unpaid interest to the date of redemption.
 The total cost of redemption was approximately \$122 million and was funded through borrowings under the Charter Operating credit facilities.
-The redemption resulted in a loss on extinguishment of debt for the three months ended March 31, 2005 of approximately \$5 million included in other expense on the Company's condensed consolidated statements of operations.
+The redemption resulted in a loss on extinguishment of debt for the six months ended June 30, 2005 of approximately \$55 million included in other income (expenses), net on the Company's condensed consolidated statements of operations.
+Following such redemption, CC V Holdings, LLC and its subsidiaries (other than non-guarantor subsidiaries) became guarantors under the Charter Operating credit facilities and granted a lien on their assets to the same extent as granted by the other guarantors under the credit facility.